 When the button lights go from blinking to steady, you are ready to go.
-The buttons do have some programming capability – by default the machine will turn itself off after nine minutes of idleness, but you can turn the unit off right away by pushing both of them at once.
+The buttons do have some programming capability – by default the machine will turn itself off after nine minutes of idleness.

 Push the lever all the way up and the capsule chamber will automatically open.
-Your capsule goes in sideways – then you push the lever down.
+You may notice that the opening is shaped just like the capsule, so there’s no chance of missing it.
 After brewing the simple act of raising the lever back up will drop the spent capsule into the holding bin.

 Nespresso Inissia Consumer Ratings and Reviews

 Happy to mention that a good number of consumer reviews are positive, delighted, or satisfactory.
 Comments included praise in versions of “fast heatup time” “tastes great” “nice size” and “great price”

 A few negative comments that I come across usually concern the frother. rather than machine operation.
 It’s becoming pretty apparent that the type of milk and how much you fill the canister has some bearing on the quality of the foam and frother resulting.

 Also, as some people found out, understanding the workings of the frother really had an effect on the quality of their experience.
 There are a couple of attachment parts that go into the bottom, that affect performance, and then there is the matter of making sure to fill to the max line on the inside.

 - A little less pricey than similar models

 - A little limited on how tall a cup you can use